luau-lang/luau/docs/performance.md

 Luau eventually plans to implement JIT on some platforms, but this is subject to careful memory safety analysis and is likely to not be deployed for client-side scripts, as the extra risk involved in JITs is much more pronounced when it may affect players.

 The rest of this document goes into some optimizations that Luau employs and how to best leverage them when writing code.
+The document is not complete - a lot of optimizations are transparent to the user and involve detailed low-level tuning of various parts that is not described here - and all of this is subject to change without notice, as it doesn't affect the semantics of valid code.

 ## Fast bytecode interpreter